Science Behind the Raw Food Diet | RAW FOOD DIET PLAN

 Anthelme Brillat-Savarin, the writer of Physiologie du Gout, ou Meditations de Gastronomie Transcendante, says, “You are what you eat”.

-Whether raw or cooked foods will always have good and bad effects on our body, depending on how we eat or how much we eat.
-Our body will always react to the food items we eat and drink and how we manage our diet.
+Whether raw or cooked, foods will always have beneficial or harmful effects on our bodies, depending on how we eat or how much we eat.
+Our bodies will always react to the food and drink we eat and drink and how we manage our diet.

 1. Raw Food Diet by Breast Cancer Organization; Date: May 08, 2013.